River Ratings & Adventure Levels

 Easy rapids with wide-open channels and medium-sized waves.
 Some maneuvering may be necessary to avoid obstacles.
 Generally, children four years and older may experience Class II rapids.
 Ideal for: Children aged four and older, first-timers, all adults.

 Moderate rapids with irregular, medium- to large-sized waves.
 Waves large enough to cause a boat to capsize may be present but normally can be avoided.
 Quick maneuvering may be required to avoid obstacles.
 Generally, children seven years and older may experience Class III rapids.
-Ideal for: Children aged seven and older, beginners to intermediates looking for manageable thrills.
+Ideal for: Children aged 6 to 8+, beginners to intermediates looking for manageable thrills.

 Powerful rapids featuring boulder gardens, large waves and/or small waterfalls.
 Quick and precise maneuvering is essential for successful runs.
 Prior Class III experience is recommended, although aggressive first-timers looking for a challenge are generally accepted.
 Minimum ages will generally vary from 12 to 16 years.
 Ideal for: Adventurous individuals, intermediates or aggressive beginners looking for a challenge.